SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity smiled.
 "Oh, you didn't have to get me anything."

-Pinkie replied, "We didn't have to, but we wanted to."
+"We didn't have to, but we wanted to."

 Rarity slowly opened the present.